MahmoudKKandil/todo-app/README.md

 ---

-To spin-up an entire Kubernetes cluster on AWS (EKS) with Terraform / OpenTofu, which uses 3 managed nodes across different AWS availability zones (AZs) as well as creates an MySQL v5.7 container for central storage for the "To-Do App" items, then do the following:
+To spin-up an entire Kubernetes cluster on AWS (EKS) with Terraform / OpenTofu, which uses 3 managed nodes across different AWS availability zones (AZs), then do the following.
+However, presently having more than 1 node is just for effect as the central DB by default is just SQLite for the "To-Do App" items.
+Though, you may configure the app to use a MySQL v5.7 server (which you cannot rely on using RDS since AWS has that on an EOL timeline which may have already passed by the time that you read this text).
-(Tested with: Terraform CLI v1.7.1 [Linux] on Kubernetes v1.29 [EKS]) (Note: We're not using RDS as we want to use the ancient MySQL v5.7, which has almost/has reached EOL on RDS.)
+(Tested with: Terraform CLI v1.7.1 [Linux] on Kubernetes v1.29 [EKS])

 1. Initialize Terraform to download the providers and modules:
    `$ cd ./Kubernetes/cluster/1-provision-eks-cluster-with-terraform`